kubernetes-sigs/gateway-api/geps/gep-713/index.md

 How does the Cluster Admin know what policy is applied where, and what the content of that policy is?

-For any given policy object, how do they know how many places it's being used?
+For any given policy object, how do they know how many places it is being used?

 #### Hinting on a solution for the discoverability problem